phoebelamb411/stock-performance-analysis/README.md

 ## Results & Analysis

-Here's a walkthrough of what I found at each stage — the kind of quick read I'd want if I was looking at someone else's project.
+Here's a walkthrough of what I found at each stage

 ### Stock Performance